Making the case for business process outsourcing

 What trends are driving increased focus on outsourced services today?

-During this podcast, Jim Cashin will discuss how middle-market companies struggle to keep pace with the demands around the technology evolution that continues to pick up speed.
-That includes keeping pace with new process improvements, but also being able to keep pace with the right skillsets needed to continually improve best practices relative to producing and sharing information so that the owners and operators of a business are able to focus on their core mission in driving that business to success.
+Listen to this seven-minute conversation, where RSM’s Jim Cashin discusses how companies struggle to keep pace with the demands around technology evolution and process improvements.
+Help ensure your business has the right people needed to continually improve, produce and share information so the owners and operators of the business can focus on their core mission to drive business success.

 Beyond that, there are regulatory and compliance issues that are relevant only to particular firms.
 Privacy and security are clearly two of the issues that are facing all institutions.